danielobare/danielobare/README.md

 #### About Me:
 I am Daniel Obare N, currently in Software Engineering learning languages and frameworks like HTML5, CSS3, JavaScript, and soon React.
-My experience spans MYSQL, some Python beginner basic knowledge, Cloud Computing with certification from AWS in its Cloud Practitioner foundations training & AWS re/Start.
+My experience spans MYSQL, some Python beginner basic knowledge, Matlab & Octave, Cloud Computing with certification from AWS in its Cloud Practitioner foundations training & AWS re/Start.

 I have interests in embedded systems engineering with programming knowledge in Rust, C++